 - 1. Students must wait outside the testing room until the proctor enters - 2.
 The following items are not allowed to be accessed during the exam: cell phones, other electronic or digital devices including smart watches, pagers, photographic devices, and recording devices.
 Any watches must be placed on the top of the desk for proctor review. - 3.
 All backpacks, purses or other bags should be kept away from the student's designated testing space and must not be accessed during the exam.
-Nonessential materials are NOT allowed at the student's desk during examination periods.
-Please leave all nonessential materials outside of or in the front of the examination room. - 4.
+Nonessential materials (e.g., gloves, sunglasses, umbrellas) are NOT allowed at the student's desk during examination periods.
+Please leave all nonessential materials outside of or in the front of the examination room.
+Items allowed at the student's desk are a water bottle, laptop charger, and laptop mouse. - 4.
 Students must arrive and be seated promptly to be eligible to take the exam.
 To maintain exam security, students who arrive late for the exam will not be allowed to start the exam if they are more than 30 minutes late or if another student has left the room after seeing the exam.
 Students who have valid reasons for arriving late at the exam may request a makeup exam as outlined below. - 5.
 There must be no talking or other disruptive behavior during the distribution or taking of the exam. - 6.
 Calculators must meet the following requirements: Only nonprogrammable calculators are allowed unless the course has a specific policy. - 9.
 If you encounter calculator problems (e.g., dead battery), contact the Proctor. - 10.
 Other exam rules may be instituted during the progression of the course. - 11.
 Once the exam commences, students may not leave the room without first turning in the exam.
-Once the exam is turned in, the examination period for the student is considered complete and the student must leave the examination room.

-12. If there is urgent need to use the restroom, the Proctor will provide guidance.
+Once the exam is turned in, the examination period for the student is considered complete and the student must leave the examination room. - 12.
+If there is urgent need to use the restroom, the Proctor will provide guidance.
 Failure to follow exam rules may be considered as evidence of academic dishonesty.